Energy in Portugal: Energy sources

+Fossil fuels

 Coal

 Sines power plant (hard coal) started operation in 1985–1989 in Portugal.
 According to WWF its CO_{2} emissions were among the top dirty ones in Portugal in 2007.
-That coal power plant went offline in January 2021, leaving only one remaining coal power plant in the country, which closed at 7h15 on the 19th of November 2021.
+That coal power plant went offline in January 2021, with the one remaining coal power plant in the country, closing at 7h15 on the 19th of November 2021.

 Natural gas

 Maghreb–Europe Gas Pipeline (MEG) is a natural gas pipeline, from Algeria through Morocco to Andalusia, Spain.

+Portugal has the Sines LNG import terminal to facilitate gas imports.
+There are three LNG storage tanks with a total capacity of 390,000 cbm and a regasification capacity of 5.6 mtpa.
+In 2021 Portugal imported 2.8 billion cubic meters of LNG from Nigeria, being almost 50% of the country's gas imports for the year.

 Renewable energy

+Renewable energy includes wind, solar, biomass and geothermal energy sources.

+Energy from renewable sources has been increasing in Portugal since 2000 and has been given a boost with the 2030 renewable energy target.

-Solar
+Solar power

 Portugal has supported and increased the solar electricity (Photovoltaic power) and solar thermal energy (solar heating) during 2006–2010.
 Portugal was 9th in solar heating in the EU and 8th in solar power based on total volume in 2010.

-Water
+The largest solar farm in Europe is being built in Santiago do Cacém near Sines, creating up to 2,500 jobs, mostly local, it will be completed in 2025 and have a generating capacity of 1.2 GW.

+Wind power

+Wind energy capacity in Portugal is over 5,000 MW from onshore wind farms.
+In 2023, plans for the first floating offshore wind farm were announced.

+Biomass

+Biomass provides around 8% of electricity generation capacity.

+Hydro power

 Portugal has also been using water power to generate power for the country.
 In the 2010s, a local company, Wave Roller installed many devices along the coast to make use of the water power.

+In 2021, 36% of Portugal’s total installed power generation capacity and 23% of total power generation came from hydro power.

+Drought can seriously reduce hydro energy generation in the summer months.